 - Prescription medications

-Animalia also offers add-ons to our base policies including coverage for behavioral therapy, prescription foods, comprehensive dental care, and alternative treatments.
+Animalia also offers, no extra charge, coverage for behavioral therapy, prescription food, tele-vet services, dental care, and even alternative treatments.

 What about pre-existing conditions?

 Pre-existing conditions are illnesses or injuries that were already diagnosed in your pet (e.g. asthma or hip dysplasia) before your sign-up date or during the policy’s waiting period.
 In almost all cases, pre-existing conditions are not covered by pet insurance.
 Keep in mind, however, that one provider’s definition of “pre-existing” may differ from another’s.
-With Animalia, some conditions defined as curable pre-existing conditions may be covered after a 12 symptom-free months.
+Animalia differentiate between two kinds of pre-existing conditions- incurable pre-existing conditions are conditions that aren’t likely to go away or improve over your pet’s lifetime and therefore, won’t be covered.
+Hip dysplasia, cancer, diabetes, or heart disease are good examples.
+Curable pre-existing conditions, on the other hand, are conditions your pet had before, like ear or urinary tract infections, but showed no symptoms for 12 months.
+These are covered by Animalia.

 What else won’t pet health insurance cover?